Julia Morton

 Julia Frances McHugh Morton (April 25, 1912 – September 10, 1996) was an American author and botanist.
-She was research professor of biology, and director of the Morton Collectanea at the University of Miami.
+She was a research professor of biology, and director of the Morton Collectanea at the University of Miami.
 She was elected a Fellow of the Linnean Society of London in 1974.
-Well known as a lecturer on toxic, edible and otherwise useful plants, she wrote 10 books and 94 scientific papers, and contributed to an additional 12 books and 27 papers.
+Well known as a lecturer on toxic, edible, and otherwise useful plants, she wrote 10 books and 94 scientific papers, and contributed to an additional 12 books and 27 papers.